Cold Turkey vs Gradual Reduction

 Critical Rule for Gradual Reduction

-If you choose gradual reduction, you MUST follow this rule: Set a quit date no more than 4 weeks out, write it down, tell someone, and treat it as sacred.
-Without a firm end date, gradual reduction is just slow-motion denial.
+If you choose gradual reduction, follow this rule without exception: Set a quit date no more than 4 weeks out, write it down, tell someone, and treat it as non-negotiable.
+Without a firm end date, gradual reduction is slow-motion denial.

 Let that sink in.